MatthewReid854/reliability/docs/ROCOF.rst

 -   printed results.
 Only printed if print_results is True.
 -   plotted results.
 Only plotted if plot_results is True.
 Use plt.show() to display it.

 In the example below, we provide the failure interarrival times.
 The function will run the Laplace test using the default 95% confidence interval and then, when a trend is found, it will plot the MTBF based on the calculated NHPP Power Law model.
 MTBF = 1/ROCOF.
+This example is based on Example 5.11 (p275) from Reliability Engineering and Risk analysis listed in the `recommended resources <https://reliability.readthedocs.io/en/latest/Recommended%20resources.html>`_.

 .. code:: python